 I admit I was a little hesitant about how the final dish will turn out to be but surprisingly, it was deleeecious (according to my son, in true George Pig style!)

-3. Sundried tomatoes – 5-6 strips, cut into small pieces
+- Sundried tomatoes – 5-6 strips cut into small pieces

-4. Green bell pepper/capsicum – 1 medium, cut into small pieces
+- Green bell pepper/capsicum – 1 medium cut into small pieces

-• Cook rice in salted boiling water, drain and keep aside.
-(Make sure that it is not overcooked and mushy)
+- If you are making rice from scratch, cook rice in salted boiling water, drain and keep aside.
+(Make sure that it is not overcooked and mushy).
+Or use leftover rice.

-• In a large kadai or wok, heat oil and add the salami pieces frying on low flame for about half a minute.
+- In a large wok, heat oil and add the salami pieces frying on low flame for about half a minute.

-• Then add the bell peppers, sundried tomatoes and season with salt and herbs.
+- Then add the bell peppers, sundried tomatoes and herbs; sauté on medium heat for about 30 seconds.